Spirrwell/source-sdk-2013-cmake/README.md

 ## Compiler Support

+## General
+By default, this targets C++14 since modern VS defaults to C++14 anyway.

 ### Windows
-By default, this targets C++14 since modern VS defaults to C++14 anyway.
 VS2019 and VS2022 are known to build, but this is untested with older versions.

 ### Linux
 GCC 5 or greater should also work fine.
 This repo should build out of the box with the Steam Runtime Soldier container.
 Scout will require a bit of tinkering to update CMake and switch to GCC 5 or higher.